 On January 8, 2009, our board of directors declared a dividend of one ordinary share purchase right, or a Right, for each of our ordinary shares outstanding at the close of business on January 22, 2009.
+The shareholder rights plan was subsequently amended in March 2009 and June 2017, respectively.
 See "Item 14.
 Material Modifications to the Rights of Security Holders and Use of Proceeds."